Elisabethein/Flight-Application/README.md

 2. Open the project in your favorite IDE
 3. Set the environment variables in your IDE
 4. Modify the application.properties file in the resources folder to match your database configuration
+5. Modify the SecurityConf class to accept requests from your frontend address
-5. Run the FlightApplication class in the backend
+6. Run the FlightApplication class in the backend
-6. Run the frontend by navigating to the frontend folder and running the following commands:
+7. Run the frontend by navigating to the frontend folder and running the following commands:
     ```
     npm install
     npm run serve
     ```
-7. The application should be running
+8. The application should be running

 ### Variant 2: Running the application using Docker

 This method allows you to run the entire application (backend, frontend, and database) using Docker without needing to install anything manually.
 The compose file is already configured to run the application on the specified ports.
 The backend and frontend images are published in the following link: https://hub.docker.com/repository/docker/elisabethein/flight-application/general

 #### Prerequisites